Adityajha0808/Github-id-search/README.md

 It uses, in addition to React, the Axios library.
 It’s a library to handle network requests.

 Explanation:-

+Creating a new create react app and applying the initial UI.
 A form that accepts a GitHub username and once it receives a submit event, it asks the GitHub API for the user information and prints them.
 This code creates a reusable Card component.
 When you enter a name in the input field managed by the Form component, this name is bound to its state.